5/15/2025

 Chief Executive Officer

-Thank you, Omar.
 Let me quote somebody first.
 Niels Bohr, the guy, the father of the atomic energy, said that prediction is very difficult, especially about the future.
 Yes.
-And that tells you that it's equal to 4C.
-Anyway, we have yous over here, so I'll talk for a few minutes about that.
+And that tells you that it's difficult to foresee.
+Anyway, we have views over here, so I'll talk for a few minutes about that.
 There are pros and cons in this market.
 The pros are mostly geopolitical and macro.
-The cons are more micro, I would say.
-Let me start.
-On the pros, we have the box sites from West Africa and the iron ore from West Africa and Brazil that are coming in the future, especially due to the environmental regulations.
-China and others will need higher content iron in the iron ore, and that will actually incentivize importing iron ore from longer distances.
-So that is going to be a positive, especially when the new ore iron ore, the Simandu, comes, for example, in starting to export their first tons towards the end of the year.
+The cons are more On the pros, we have the bauxite from West Africa and the iron ore from West Africa and Brazil that are coming in the future.
+Especially during, due to the environmental regulations, China and others will need to higher content iron in the iron ore, and that will actually incentivize importing iron ore from longer distances.
+So that is going to be a positive, especially when the new ore, iron ore, cement do come, for example, in starting to export their first tons towards the end of the year.
 So that's one thing.
 The environmental regulations are going to help in general, and that is a very important thing, and it will start to bite as years go by.
-Then we have the potential of, if the war in Ukraine stops, we have potential reconstruction over there, which will also lead to congestion, and that could also happen in Gaza and Syria if that war stops.
+Then we have the potential of, if the war in Ukraine stops, we have potential reconstruction and Syria if that war stops.
 And if there is an agreement in Iran, that would also incentivize trade.
-So these are potentialities that I think will come in the next months or very few years, and it will be very positive.
-Then we have China boosting their economy because of what's happening and the way that the U.S. president has treated them, and that's going to be a positive as well, because on the cons, China is actually going to be reducing imports the way we see it.
-Now, oil prices, if oil prices go down, this is a good macro effect in the sense that it will help GDPs of various countries.
-And if the dollar goes down, as is being forecasted, that is also a positive for trade because it reduces the cost of raw materials, it reduces the cost of freight in local currencies, and it also reduces the vessel prices in local currencies, so they would be willing potentially to pay more dollars for them.
+So these are potentialities that I think will come in the next months or very few years, and they will be very positive.
+Then we have China boosting their economy because of what's happening and the way that the U.S. president has treated them. that's going to be a positive as well, because on the cons, China is actually going to be reducing imports the way we see it.
+Now, oil prices.
+If oil prices go down, this is a good macro effect, in the sense that it will help GDPs of various countries.
+And if the dollar goes down, as is being forecasted, That is also a positive for trade, because it reduces the cost of raw materials, it reduces the cost of freight in local currencies, and it also reduces the vessel prices in local currencies.
+So they would be willing potentially to pay more dollars for them.
 So these are generally the positives.
-The negatives, one big negative is China itself on coal.
+One big negative is China itself on coal.
 They will be importing less coal going forward, but this is going to be a story in general about coal.
 I think coal will be traded less every year.
 However, I think that the environmental regulations effect will counter the coal negative future.
-Also, China is trying to increase their own grain production, and they're engaging in GM crops, so that could be a negative as well.
-And if it is true that they will cut their crude steel production, then iron ore will reduce as well.
-So China is a potential negative.
-Then red sea opening is going to be a negative.
-Fortunately, bulk carriers have been less affected than other types of vessels, but that's going to be a positive.
-The total volume of the ship is usually about .5% per annum, and the scatting is 0.5%.
-So we actually need 3% increase in vessels.
+Also, China is trying to increase their own grain production, and they're engaging in GM crops.
+So that could be a negative as well.
+And if it is true that they will cut their crude steel production, then iron ore will reduce as well. bulk carriers have been less affected than other types of vessels, but that's going to be a negative anyway.
+Then we see that there's not a lot of scrapping, and the order book is usually about 3, 3.5% per annum, and scrapping is 0.5%.
+So we actually need 3%.
+We have 3% increase in vessels.
 We need 3% increase in demand to negate that.
-And as a final major point, if oil prices go down, as I said, it's a positive in the sense that it's good for the economies in the world, but the micro-fave would be that vessels would speed up.
-So having said pros and cons, my view is that we're probably going to be seeing a similar market with not too many ups and downs following seasonal patterns, meaning that second half should be stronger than the first half, but without amazing results.
-But if anything like Ukraine reconstruction or Iran opening and more, they know that happens, then I think that this is an extra bonus for the market.
-So summing up, I think we will be seeing a moderate year with upward potential in case the world starts to stop.
+And as a final major point, if oil prices go down, as I said, it's a positive in the sense that it's good for the economies in the world, but the microfaith would be that vessels would speed up.
+So having said pros and cons, my view is that we're probably going to be seeing A similar market with not too many ups and downs following seasonal patterns, meaning that second half should be stronger than first half, but without amazing results.
+But if anything like... reconstruction or Iran opening and all that happens, then I think that this is going to be an extra bonus for the market.
+So, summing up, I think we will be seeing a moderate year with potential, upward potential in case the world stops.

 speaker